-We intend to elect and qualify to be taxed as a REIT for federal income tax purposes, commencing with our taxable year ended December 31, 2011 upon filing our federal income tax return for that year.
-Accordingly, we generally will not be subject to federal income tax on our taxable income that we distribute currently to our stockholders as long as we maintain our intended qualification as a REIT.
-We intend to operate our business in a manner that permits us to maintain our exemption from registration under the Investment Company Act of 1940, as amended, or the Investment Company Act.
+We conduct our operations to qualify and be taxed as a real estate investment trust, or REIT, for federal income tax purposes, commencing with our taxable year ended December 31, 2011, and we intend to continue qualifying to be taxed as a REIT.
+Accordingly, we generally will not be subject to federal income tax on our taxable income that we distribute currently to our stockholders as long as we maintain our qualification as a REIT.
+We intend to operate our business in a manner that permits us to maintain our exemption from registration under the Investment Company Act of 1940.

-Our principal executive offices are located at 245 Park Avenue, 26th Floor, New York, New York 10167.
+Our principal executive offices are located at 245 Park Avenue, 26 th Floor, New York, New York 10167.
 Our telephone number is (212) 692-2000.
 Our website is www.agmit.com.
 Our website and the information contained at or connected to our website do not constitute a part of this prospectus supplement or the accompanying prospectus.